ARMmbed/mbed-cli/README.md

 The compiled binary, ELF image, memory usage and link statistics can be found in the `build` subdirectory of your program.

+For more information on build profiles see https://github.com/ARMmbed/mbed-os/blob/master/docs/Toolchain_Profiles.md .

 ### Compiling static libraries

 You can build a static library of your code by adding the `--library` argument to `mbed compile`.
 A typical application for static libraries is when you want to build multiple applications from the same mbed-os codebase without having to recompile for every application.
 To achieve this: